partcad/automathor/README.md

 # Automathor

-*Whosoever holds this hammer, if he be worthy, shall possess the power of Thor.*
+_Whosoever holds this hammer, if he be worthy, shall possess the power of Thor._

 ## Roadmap

 - [ ] TODO: @alexanderilyin: Create `automathor plan` & `automathor apply` commands.
   - Use `click`
-- Publish package to PyPi.
+- [ ] TODO: @alexanderilyin: Publish package to `pypi.org` & `test.pypi.org`.
-- Create Dependabot like feature for `pre-commit autoupdate`.
+- [ ] TODO: @alexanderilyin: Create Dependabot like feature for `pre-commit autoupdate`.
+- [ ] TODO: @alexanderilyin: Extract git repo data and use it as label